SamSharaf/jvm-warmup-talk/post.md

 Anything demonstrated in this post should come with a public health warning - these options are explored for reference only, and modifying them without being able to observe and reason about their effects should be avoided.

-My view on fiddling with JIT compiler flags is this: the JIT compiler, and the engineers who work on it are much better at performance tuning than I could ever hope to be.

 You have been warned.